Hugbunarfockers/Tic-Tac-Hugbunarfockers/docs/coding_rules.md

  * Constant/Final variables use UPPERCASE, this overrides other rules.
  * Method parameters always use camelCase.
  * Method names use camelCase.
+ * Always write ID with uppercase, this overwrites the other rules.
+    * Do not write Id or id.

 Allman style is used for all brackets.